Pre-Health Winter Break Program 2022-23

 The Sophomore Check-In is a halfway checkpoint open for all pre-health sophomores at Brandeis.
 This process allows students to create achievable goals toward preparing for health profession schools.

-- Sophomores of all majors and health professions are highly encouraged to participate in completing interactive professional development exercises essential for health career preparation.
+- Sophomores of all majors and health professions are highly encouraged to participate.
+Sophomores who feel uncertain about their future health care careers are welcomed!

 - Sophomores meet with a pre-health advisor for discussion of goals and to receive guidance based on exercise submissions.